 With the legal marijuana market about to explode in California and many states across the country, the time is now to get educated about marijuana stocks.
 Legal weed is a reality in many states in the Pacific Northwest and the West, with the Northeast region not far behind.
 When you factor in both the medical marijuana and recreational marijuana, the demand for this product is through the roof.
 So there is a lot of money to be made.

 And it is not just the stocks of producers and growers.
 Ancillary business like legal services, media companies looking a boom in cannabis advertising and marketing firms that are about to find ways to sell more people more weed, the way forward for traders and investors is to get into marijuana stocks.
+In addition, companies that are making and selling consumption devices such as bongs and vapes are also going to do well.
 You cannot go wrong in this sector.

 Even beyond the companies in Colorado and California that are selling products based on THC or tetrahydrocannabinol, are the companies that are offering CBD products.
 Let’s talk about the difference.
 THC is the part of weed that makes you get high.
 CBD, or cannabidiol, is not believed to have the intoxicant effects of THC, but it can potentially have a positive effect on anxiety and disordered thinking.
 Products with just CBD are said to have pain relief properties and whole body relaxing effects without the negative side effects of some mainstream meds.